 ...it TIES UP your hemoglobins.

 ...then you get acute carbon monoxide poisoning.
+And die.

 The good news is, carbon monoxide in the usual air pollutant concentrations won't kill you...